 - ThinLine pads accept up to three 1/4 inch saddle fit shims in a single location.

 - Layering sets of shims will create an even transition for major saddle fit issues.
 Shims may also be cut with a pair of scissors for custom work.

-- Full booster shims are 3/16 inch thin, when placed under the panel of ThinLine already on your pad you have now generated 1/4 inch of ThinLine protection.
+- Full shims are available in two thicknesses.
+When placed under the panel of ThinLine already on your pad you double or triple your ThinLine protection.

 How to order Saddle Fitting Shims.